tuftsceeo/Onshape-PLUS-Team/transformations/README.md

 - ```onshape_client.oas.exceptions.ApiException: (401) Reason: Unauthorized```
 --> api-key is missing
 - if there are errors with missing onshape when running the code, install onshape-client with ```pip3 install onshape-client```
+- Any questions?
+Shoot me an email tpatro01@tufts.edu